channerduan01/channerduan01.github.io/deep_learning/SequenceModel.md

 ## 2. RNN for Language Model
 **The core is: predict the probability of a sentence.**

-Actually, it is a basic component to support OCR, Speech Regnition, Machine Translation and etc. Because it judges which answer is most possible.
+Actually, it is a basic component to support OCR, Speech Recognition, Machine Translation and etc. Because it judges which answer is most possible.

 We commonly use word-level model, but character-level model is also possible in the future.
 (character-level is a lot harder to capture dependency because the sequence is longer, and it requires more computation)